UQComputingSociety/constitution/constitution.md

 * Any University of Queensland Academic Staff Member

-* Any other members of the University or wider community interested in Club/Society's activities
+* Any other members of the University or wider community interested in Society's activities

 4.2 The Society shall have no less than thirty (30) members.
 4.3 Seventy percent (70%) of the Society's financial members must be University of Queensland Union members.
+4.4 Honorary life membership may be granted to any individual as determined by special resolution at a General Meeting.

 ## 5 Membership Fees